jairsjunior/kafka-playground/README.md

 ## Examples Folder

-This folder contains one example of producer and consumer using the above languages and
+This folder contains one example of producer and consumer using the below languages.
 - Java
 - Javascript